rwbutler/iOSAccessibilityGuidelines/README.md

 wishlistIcon.accessibilityLabel = "This product is currently in your wishlist"
 ```

-- __Images Without Accessibility Labels__ - It is particularly important to ensure that `UIImageView` instances have the [`accessibilityLabel`](https://developer.apple.com/documentation/objectivec/nsobject/1615181-accessibilitylabel) property set to a meaningful string otherwise the image's file name will be read out which can be particularly unhelpful, and moreover confusing, to visually-impaired users attempting to discern the content of the image.
+- __Images Without Accessibility Labels__ - It is particularly important to ensure that [`UIImageView`](https://developer.apple.com/documentation/uikit/uiimageview) instances have the [`accessibilityLabel`](https://developer.apple.com/documentation/objectivec/nsobject/1615181-accessibilitylabel) property set to a meaningful string otherwise the image's file name will be read out which can be particularly unhelpful, and moreover confusing, to visually-impaired users attempting to discern the content of the image.
+If the [`UIImageView`](https://developer.apple.com/documentation/uikit/uiimageview) is in a XIB or storyboard then [Xiblint](https://github.com/lyft/xiblint) can be used to raise a warning if the `accessibilityLabel` property has not been set.

 Affects: [Visual](#Visual)